MCreator/MCreator/plugins/mcreator-localization/help/default/entity/data_type.md

-This is the type of the entity's variable.
-It can be a number, logic or String value.
+This option controls the type of this entity variable.
+Supported types are logic, number and string variables.